kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 MoqTransfork instead utilizes FETCH to serve incomplete Groups starting at a byte offset.
 QUIC streams are tail dropped when reset so there's no need for a more complex mechanism.
-This also allows an advanced relay to forward STREAM frames directly.
+This means a relay doesn't need to parse frame/object boundaries and it can even forward STREAM frames out-of-order.

 ## Datagrams
 Datagrams are useful when payloads are small, overhead is important, and the desired latency is below the RTT.